 That's why the company manufactured a life-changing product, the Garmin Instinct GPS Watch.

 If you are considering investing in an outdoors watch, this Garmin Instinct review will provide everything you need to know to make an informed purchase.

 The inspiration came from previous Garmin watches, particularly the Vivoactive outdoor watch and Garmin Fenix.

 While it surpasses its two predecessors in regard to features offered, it maintains the same bulky exterior but it's light.

 This military smartwatch is meant for people who eat, sleep, and breathe the outdoors.

 Whether you want to hike and follow a map like the Pacific Crest Trail or go bouldering near your home, this watch is constructed to handle a lot of harsh elements.

-What makes the Garmin Instinct unique and excellent among its competitors is an affordable price tag at half that of Garmin's Fenix price.
+What makes this watch unique and excellent among its competitors is an affordable price tag at half that of Garmin's Fenix price.

 The Garmin Instinct sports watch has a lot of features from its monochrome display to its magnetic compass that it's easy to ramble.

 Instinct users can also choose between 12 different watch design or faces, some of which have miniature displays and widgets, like heart rate monitoring and elevation.
 While the display of this product is serviceable, the definition is underwhelming.
 The simple definition, lack of touch screen, and boxy casing, therefore, lend credence to any comparisons with vintage Casio watches.